darylloh29/redeem-it/README.md

+## Redeem IT!

-Redeem IT is a gift redemption app for your redemption tracking needs!
+Redeem IT is a gift redemption tracking app for redemption tracking needs!
+Welcome to Redeem IT!
+This software tool is designed to streamline the process of redeeming gifts or rewards.
+With this application, users can easily track the status of gift redemptions and issue gifts to eligible individuals and teams.

 Core functionalities: